Fiscal Representation in the EU – Why and How?

 The IOSS makes the process easier for customers.
 As they are now only charged at the time of purchase, and therefore do not face any surprise fees when the goods are delivered.

 If the seller is not registered in the IOSS, the buyer must pay both VAT and any customs clearance fees themselves.
-In this case, the carrier company will charge these fees and this might come as a nasty shock for the person ordering goods.
+In this case, the carrier company will charge these fees.
+This will come as a nasty shock for the person ordering goods.

 How does Fiscal Representation tie to this?